The relevant merger control legislation in Ukraine includes the following:

 The statute of limitations for transactions that meet the relevant thresholds is five years from closing.

 The implementation of a transaction must be suspended until clearance.

 The penalties and risks associated with the implementation of the transaction before clearance are the same as for not filing at all (see 2.2 Failure to Notify), although, in practice, pre-clearance closing may receive more favourable treatment from the AMC and involve less severe sanctions – in particular, a lower fine (compared to not filing at all and being caught).

 Fines have been imposed for pre-clearance closing in a number of cases, including foreign-to-foreign transactions.
 In most cases they were below EUR10,000.
 The highest known fine for pre-clearance closing amounted to approximately EUR100,000 – it was imposed in a local transaction and the fact of closing was discovered during Phase II review.

 Information regarding such penalties (the amount of the imposed fine, the identity of the parties, and the non-confidential version of the decision) is published by the AMC on its website.

 The requirement to suspend a notifiable transaction applies globally.
 There is no possibility to seek a waiver or derogation from this rule.

-The only exception applies in case of a tender/bid process where a notifiable concentration should be filed within 30 days of the winner of a tender/bid being announced.
-This exception was originally designed for local privatisation procedures and may not be adaptable to public bids abroad.
+The only exception applies in the case of a tender/bid process where a notifiable concentration should be filed within 30 days of the winner of a tender/bid being announced.
+This exception was originally designed for local privatisation procedures and may not be adaptable to public bids from abroad.

 The AMC cannot permit closing before clearance.
 Hold-separate/carve-out arrangements also do not remove the risks of fines; however, in practice, they may mitigate the liability, as they would clearly show the parties’ intention to comply with the Ukrainian merger control rules.